The countdown to the TOTAL BWF World Championships 2019 in Basel, Switzerland, has begun.

 We pay homage to 25 golden years of the BWF World Championships with this trip down memory lane:

-While there are naturally many world champions who have never won Olympic gold, a majority of Olympic singles champions have also never won at the World Championships.
-Only Taufik Hidayat and Lin Dan have done the double in men’s singles, while Zhang Ning and Susi Susanti (pictured, right) achieved the feat in women’s singles.
+- While there are naturally many world champions who have never won Olympic gold, a majority of Olympic singles champions have also never won at the World Championships.
+Only Taufik Hidayat, Lin Dan and Chen Long have done the double in men’s singles, while Zhang Ning, Susi Susanti (pictured, right) and Carolina Marin achieved the feat in women’s singles.